serjum/spotify-playlist-downloader/README.md

 ###Must haves:

 - -Spotify Premium Account ( haven't tried it on a free account )-
-- Only tested on Ubuntu 14.04 ( Should work on Mac OSX and Windows as well??? )
+- Only tested on Ubuntu 14.04 and Windows XP ( Should work on Mac OSX)

 ### Disclaimer: